 - burdock oil or burdock extract

-Burdock root can be consumed safely in moderation, and you can safely drink one cup of burdock tea a day.
-When it comes to supplements, follow your doctor’s instructions and the instructions that come with the supplement.
-Supplements are not monitored by the Food and Drug Administration (FDA) and could have issues with quality, purity, or dosage.
-If you’re purchasing extracts, oil, or dried powder, always purchase from a reliable source.
+Burdock root is available in tea form or supplements.
+Consult and follow your healthcare provider’s instructions and those on the supplement’s label.
+Supplements are not monitored by the Food and Drug Administration (FDA) and could have quality, purity, or dosage issues.
+If you’re purchasing extracts, oil, or dried powder, always buy from a reliable source.